blockchaintp/sextant/docs/deployments/smart-contracts/daml-on-postgres.md

 ## Deployment Options

-Beyond specifying whether you want to enable persistence for your deployment these are the options supported by Sextant.
+Beyond specifying whether you want to enable persistence for your deployment these are the options supported by Sextant:

 ### Image Pull Secrets